el-davo/platmatic/README.md

 ## Download

-You can download from the latest installers from the releases section
+You can download the latest installers from the releases section

 https://github.com/el-davo/platmatic/releases